 See announced interim changes to program requirements due to the COVID-19 pandemic.

-All our Advanced Training programs are evaluated biennially by overseeing committees to ensure they are in line with educational best practice.
+The Advanced Training in Neonatal and Perinatal Medicine Program is evaluated biennially by the Advanced Training Committee (ATC) in Neonatal and Perinatal Medicine to ensure that it’s in line with educational best practice.
 Changes in program requirements may occur and could impact your training plan.
-Please ensure you are following the correct guidelines during your training.
-You can find the latest changes in the 2017-18 program updates
+The College will provide sufficient notice prior to implementing any change.
+You must always ensure you’re following the correct requirements during your training.

-Prospective trainees must:
+Prospective trainees must have:

-- hold a current medical
+- a current medical registration

 - been appointed to an appropriate Advanced Training position

 New and current trainees need to apply for Advanced Training each year.